Rencontre avec Viviane Lipskier, experte des DNVB

 The DNVBs collect a certain amount of information online from their customers in order to produce in small quantities, at the right price, without promotion, so as not to waste anything.

-You say that the DNVBs are attached to ethics…
+You say that the DNVBs are attached to an ethic…

-What is the relationship with the environment of these brands in ready-to-wear?
+What is the relationship with the environment of these brands, in ready-to-wear?

 This now allows people to have confidence in the brands they buy from.